 Malaria is caused by the plasmodium parasite.
-The parasite spreads to humans through the bites of infected mosquitoes.
+The parasite is spread to humans through the bites of infected mosquitoes.

 Types of plasmodium parasite

-There are many different types of plasmodium parasite.
-Only 5 types cause malaria in humans.
+Only 5 types of plasmodium parasite cause malaria in humans.

 Plasmodium falciparum